 The 6 types of roommates you find on Craigslist

-It can be difficult finding people to live with, especially in a new city.
+It can be difficult, especially when moving to a brand new city, finding roommates to live with.
 When living with friends isn’t an option, lots of people turn to Craigslist.
-There, you can find tons of post under “rooms & shares” or “sublets & temporary” regarding different living situations, room or apartments for rent, and other housing options.
+There, you can find tons of postings under “rooms & shares” or “sublets & temporary” regarding different living situations, room or apartments for rent, and other housing options.
 It just takes some time and lots of work to sift through all of it and come across a good match.

 Though some find success on Craigslist, there are, more often than not, horror stories about the different types of roommates you find on Craigslist.
 Be aware.
-These are 6 types you might find on there…
+Continue reading for the six types of Craigslist roommates you might come across…

 These are the type of people who share a lot about themselves in the post: